 We also thank

 • The living systematic review and network meta-analysis team, led by investigators Reed Siemienuk and Romina Brignardello-Petersen at McMaster University, Canada

-• BMJ editorial team with Navjoyt Ladher (head of education), Will Stahl-Timmins (data graphics designer) and Greg Cotton (technical editor) of this living guideline publication in The BMJ
+• BMJ editorial team with Tom Nolan (head of education), Will Stahl-Timmins (data graphics designer) and Greg Cotton (technical editor) of this living guideline publication in The BMJ

-• Alistair MacLean, Brittany Maguire, Philippe Guerin, and Sumayyah Rashan for providing up to date corticosteroid data from the Infectious Diseases Data Observatory (IDDO) living systematic review for covid-19 clinical trial registration (https://www.iddo.org/research-themes/covid-19/live-systematic-clinical-trial-review).
+• Alistair MacLean, Brittany Maguire, Philippe Guerin, and Sumayyah Rashan for providing an overview of registered and ongoing trials, from the Infectious Diseases Data Observatory (IDDO) living systematic review for covid-19 clinical trial registration (https://www.iddo.org/research-themes/covid-19/live-systematic-clinical-trial-review).

-Funding: No specific funding was provided for this guideline, with MAGIC providing pro bono contributions and support to WHO in the context of the covid-19 pandemic.
+Funding: Bill & Melinda Gates Foundation, UNITAID, Norwegian Directorate of Public Health and Germany provided funding for this guideline, with MAGIC providing pro-bono contributions and support to WHO in the context of the covid-19 pandemic.

-Competing interests: All guideline panel members have completed the WHO interest disclosure form.
+Competing interests: All guideline GDG members have completed the WHO interest disclosure form.
 All authors have completed the BMJ Rapid Recommendations interest of disclosure form.
-The WHO, MAGIC, and The BMJ judged that no panel member had any financial conflict of interest.
-Professional and academic interests are minimised as much as possible, while maintaining necessary expertise on the panel to make fully informed decisions.
+The WHO, MAGIC, and The BMJ judged that no GDG member had any financial conflict of interest.
+Professional and academic interests are minimised as much as possible, while maintaining necessary expertise on the GDG to make fully informed decisions.
 MAGIC and TheBMJ assessed declared interests from other co-authors of this publication and found no conflicts of interests.